Sutton-on-Hull: History

 Sutton is mentioned in the Domesday Book as having 20 households and being chiefly owned by the Archbishop of York.
 Its name in the book is Sudtone which is Anglo-Saxon in origin and means Southern farmstead.
 The village acquired its name as the western part of the manor of Sutton was bordered by the River Hull.
 The area sits on a ridge of land between 4 m and 11 m high in a flat landscape; Hull City Council describes the area as having the only appreciable hills within the city limits.
 The village was also in its own parish which developed alongside, but separate from the nearby town of Hull.
-During the 18th century, the southern part of the village became part of the Municipal Borough of Hull, with the whole settlement becoming a suburb of the enlarged borough of Kingston upon Hull in 1929.
+On 31 December 1894 the parish of "Sutton Without" was formed from the rural part of Sutton and Stoneferry, the southern part of the village became part of the Municipal Borough of Hull, on 25 March 1898 Sutton Without parish was renamed "Sutton on Hull" with the whole settlement becoming a suburb of the enlarged borough of Kingston upon Hull in 1929, on 1 April 1935 the parish was abolished and merged with Sculcoates and Wawne.
+In 1931 the parish had a population of 196.

 The church (dedicated to St James) was designated a grade I listed building in 1952 and is now recorded in the National Heritage List for England, maintained by Historic England.
 A chapel existed on the site since at least 1160.

 This was rebuilt extensively between 1347 and 1349, when it was consecrated at St James' Church.
 The chancel of the church is the only substantial structure in the area that was constructed from stone; all other buildings used locally produced brick on account of there being no locally quarried stone available.
 The stones were moved up the River Hull to Stoneferry and then manoeuvred up the Antholme Dyke to Sutton.